zero-one01/pass-winmenu/README.md

 - The password files are always encrypted and can only be decrypted with your private GPG key, which is secured by a passphrase.
 If someone gains access to your password files, they're useless even if said person additionally managed to get hold of your GPG keys.

+Unfortunately, while there are many Linux integrations available, Windows integrations are more scarce, and since there were none I was happy with, I made my own.

 ## Usage

 Bring up the password menu with the keyboard shortcut `Ctrl Alt P`.